eosnetworkfoundation/docs/docs/50_eos-evm/20_getting_started/60_how_to_verify_a_smart_contract.md

 ---
-title: How To Verify A Smart Contract
+title: Verify A Smart Contract
 ---

 This document shows the steps you need to follow to verify a smart contract through its flattened source code.